filodb/FiloDB/README.md

 - Only int, double, long, and string types
 - Localhost only - no locality in Spark input source

 Also, the design and architecture are heavily in flux.
+Currently this is designed as a layer on top of Cassandra, but may (probably will) evolve towards something that can integrate with existing C* tables.

 ## Building and Testing